 - At the shelter: It takes a lot of volunteers to operate a local shelter.
 Consider donating, delivering, serving, or preparing food, or helping with administrative tasks.
 The Homeless Shelter Directory makes it easy to find a shelter near you that could use an extra pair of hands.

 - At school: Teachers are often underpaid, and schools are often understaffed.
 Volunteers are always needed for fun, rewarding assignments, such as reading to children, chaperoning field trips, or simply helping with lessons.
 Expect a background check.
-Communities in Schools is an organization that works with low-performing schools in 26 states and the District of Columbia to provide them with the resources they need to succeed.
+Communities in Schools works with low-performing schools in 26 states and the District of Columbia to provide them with the resources they need to succeed.
 You can find which states and schools are part of this program through their state list.

 - As a delivery driver: Most communities sponsor a “Meals on Wheels” service, where volunteers deliver meals to the elderly.
 Offering nutritious meals and companionship to people who are often very lonely is an especially rewarding way to volunteer.